VainlyStrain/Vailyn/README.md

 The second phase is the exploitation phase.
 Now, it tries to leak all possible files from the server using a file and a directory dictionary.
 The search depth and the directory permutation level can be adapted via arguments.
 Optionally, it can download found files, and save them in its loot folder.

-Right now, it supports multiple attack methods: injection via query and path.
+Right now, it supports multiple attack methods: injection via query, path, query and post data.

-> __New__
->
-> Since v1.2, cookie path traversals are supported, too!
-Use -a 3 for a cookie attack.

 ### Why the phase separation?